 - Cultural Values

 - Culture and Communication

 - Interactions Across Cultures

 - Critically Evaluating the Culture in Language Course Materials

 Students will complete a Task Journal for each of the 15 course modules and submit them on an ongoing basis to their instructor for feedback and assessment.
 The instructor will assess the students’ understanding of each module based on the correctness and completeness of their responses in the Task Journals.
 Tasks provide students with the opportunity to put course concepts into practice through research, analysis, evaluation and lesson planning.
 Tasks include answering discussion and short answer questions, and completing short curriculum design tasks.
 The Task Journals comprise 100% of the final grade.

 Continuing Education Units

-Language education professionals can earn CEUs for completing the ACE TESOL Certificate.
-The international standard for CEUs is one CEU for every 10 hours of professional development, therefore participants can earn 12 CEUs for successfully completing the course with the 20-hr practicum and 11 CEUs for successfully completing the course with the 10-hr practicum.
+Language education professionals can earn CEUs for completing The ACE Certificate in Teaching Culture.
+The international standard for CEUs is one CEU for every 10 hours of professional development, therefore participants can earn 3.5 CEUs for successfully completing the course.
 Please note that this is a general guideline and CEU standards may vary from one teaching context to the next.
 It is your responsibility to check the CEU requirements for your specific teaching context.